Hear me, King Steinarr and Queen Margraig, 68th of the land’s sovereigns, the names of your line, and marvel at the glory of the north!

-Before her sat King Roak VII, sure-handed steersman sailing before the winter gale, and Queen Hyrrokin II, calling us home.
+Before her sat King Roak VII, sure-handed steersman sailing before the winter gale, and Hyrrokin II, calling us home.

 Before him sat King Rattanicus the constant north star, and Isabel, the lucent moon, guiding us through the night.